IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/kevin-m-hoffman.md

 ## Can you describe your workflow when you create HTML, CSS and JavaScript from scratch?

-The developers I hire often use [patterlab.io](http://patternlab.io) with various grunt tasks automating a Git repo to collect and publish new and updated styles, semantic markup, and behaviors.
+The developers I hire often use <a class="link link--special" href="http://patternlab.io" target="_blank" rel="noopener">patterlab.io</a> with various grunt tasks automating a Git repo to collect and publish new and updated styles, semantic markup, and behaviors.

 ## What excites you most these days?